 TRANSGENDER (TRANS) – An adjective describing a person whose gender identity is not the same as their sex.
 The person may or may not choose to transition medically through the use of hormones and/or surgery.

-TRANS-IDENTIFIED FEMALE – A person whose biological sex is female, while their gender identity is male or gender-fluid.
+FEMALE WHO IDENTIFIES AS TRANSGENDER – A person whose biological sex is female, while their gender identity is male or gender-fluid.

 UNCONDITIONAL INCLUSION – Inclusion in a category, classification, or group without preconditions, such as including a trans-identifed male into girls’/women’s sport without instituting any conditions (such as separate scoring) to ensure safety and fair competition for female athletes.